 5. Use heat or ice packs.
 Ice packs and heat pads are cheap and effective ways to reduce pain.

-You should first check your medication list and make sure you’re not already taking anything that may cause side effects or interact negatively with your current medications.
-If you find yourself taking something that’s causing you pain, you should stop taking it immediately.
+You should first check your medication list and ensure you’re not already taking anything that may cause side effects or interact negatively with your current medications.
+If you find yourself taking something causing pain, you should stop immediately.
 This may be easier said than done.
 You can also ask your doctor to double-check your prescription.
 If they’re not sure, they may suggest a different option.
-It’s also important to note that you shouldn’t be taking pain medication every day.
+It’s also important to note that you shouldn’t take pain medication daily.
 It’s best to take it when needed.
 For example, if you have a headache, you should take medicine.
 If you have a headache, you shouldn’t take a painkiller.
-While most doctors are aware of the dangers of over-prescribing, many don’t know how to help patients who aren’t happy with their pain medication.
+While most doctors know the dangers of over-prescribing, many don’t know how to help patients who aren’t happy with their pain medication.

-If you suffer from lumbar sacral pain, physical therapy may be the most effective treatment available.
+Physical therapy may be the most effective treatment if you suffer from lumbar-sacral pain.
 Physical therapy involves a series of exercises and therapies that improve your posture, relieve muscle tension, and increase mobility.
 There are many types of physical therapy.
 These include massage therapy, aquatic therapy, electrotherapy, and more.
-You can find many clinics that offer physical therapy for lumbar sacral pain.
+You can find many clinics that offer physical therapy for lumbar-sacral pain.

 Because the steroid is injected, it stays longer in the body.
-This means that you can receive a higher dose of the drug, and it will still work.
+This means you can receive a higher drug dose, and it will still work.
 It’s best to obtain a steroid injection in a hospital or clinic.
 Your doctor can administer the injection, and you won’t have to worry about needles.

-Q: Is lumbar sacral pain a result of sitting too long in one position?
+Q: Is lumbar-sacral pain resulting from sitting too long in one position?

 A: No, it is not.
 Other causes can cause this type of pain.